openedx/edx-platform/docs/data/source/internal_data_formats/sql_schema.rst

 `student_courseenrollment`
 ==========================
 A row in this table represents a student's enrollment for a particular course run.
-If they decide to unenroll in the course, we delete their entry in this table, but we still leave all their state in `courseware_studentmodule` untouched.
+If they decide to unenroll in the course, we set `is_active` to `False`.
+We still leave all their state in `courseware_studentmodule` untouched, so they will not lose courseware state if they unenroll and reenroll.

 `id`
 ----